 Host *.g5k User

-Please have a look at the SSH page to a deeper understanding of this proxy feature.
+Please have a look at the SSH page for a deeper understanding and more information.

-Note: Grid'5000 internal network uses private IP addresses and are not directly reachable from outside of Grid'5000.
+Grid'5000 internal network uses private IP addresses and are not directly reachable from outside of Grid'5000

 Is access to the Internet possible from nodes?